 Delighted town leaders today paid tribute to the army of volunteers who helped Shrewsbury scoop further prestigious awards for its colourful blooms.

-Shrewsbury was named as the winner at the RHS Britain in Bloom awards, with the town scooping the “best small city” and “public park” awards for its 365-days-a-year Dingle show gardens.
+, with the town scooping the "best small city" and "public park" awards for its 365-days-a-year Dingle show gardens.

 The town was also awarded gold in the national contest, as well as being nominated to go forward to compete for the title of Champion of Champions – the ultimate Bloom title – next year.

 The town's MP today said it was a proud moment for Shrewsbury and said the success was down to all the volunteers and town council workers who work throughout the year with almost military-like precision to make the floral scene a reality.

 Dozens of greenhouses at the town council's Weeping Cross Depot produce more than 300,000 plants which are then tended to by the grounds maintenance team throughout the year.